NEWFIELD BOROUGH, NJ

 On related pages:

 The Shieldalloy Metallurgical Corp.
 (SMC) site is located in Newfield, New Jersey.
-The 67.5-acre area was the location of a specialty plant where chromium alloy and other products were produced.
-Past disposal practices, including the release of processed wastewater, caused groundwater contamination.
-Soil is contaminated with heavy metals.
+The site comprises two parcels, the “SMC facility” and the “farm parcel,” and the Hudson Branch, an intermittent stream that discharges into Burnt Mill Pond.
+The SMC Facility is approximately 67.5-acre and was the location of a specialty plant where chromium alloy and other products were produced.
+The farm parcel is approximately 19.8 acres of noncontiguous farmland in the City of Vineland approximately 2,000 feet southwest of the facility.
+The farm parcel has never been used for manufacturing activities.
+It is considered part of the site because it is land that was purchased by SMC for implementation of the OU1 remedy.
+Past disposal practices at the SMC Facility, including the release of processed wastewater, caused groundwater contamination; the soil is contaminated with heavy metals.
 Area residents have been connected to the public water supply.
 After initial actions to protect human health and the environment, site investigations and cleanup are ongoing.

 What Has Been Done to Clean Up the Site?